quarmebrytejnr/Bright_Portfolio/README.md

+Print("Hello World!")

-Welcome to My Portflio Repo.
+Welcome to My Portfolio Repo.

 Here you will find some basic project that allows me to show my skills in SQL and Python.